-The Ph.D.
-Program Director makes GTA faculty supervisor assignments on an annual basis prior to the beginning of the academic year.
-While every effort will be made to accommodate faculty and student requests, there is no guarantee and assumptions should not be made about assignments until officially notified by the Ph.D.
-Program Director.
-Should any problems arise in the GTA work assignments, the student and/or faculty supervisor should notify the Ph.D.
-Program Director promptly so the situation can be addressed.
+The Associate Dean for Doctoral Education makes GTA faculty supervisor assignments on an annual basis prior to the beginning of the academic year.
+While every effort will be made to accommodate faculty and student requests, there is no guarantee and assumptions should not be made about assignments until officially notified by the Associate Dean for Doctoral Education.
+Should any problems arise in the GTA work assignments, the student and/or faculty supervisor should notify the Associate Dean for Doctoral Education promptly so the situation can be addressed.